Divide-By-0/blog/content/posts/conviction_convos.md

 Summary: Reflections on personal and professional growth, how humility can go wrong, original thinking, long-term commitment, embracing discomfort, and the role of mentors.
 It discusses the allure and challenges of startups, the deceptive nature of clout, and the need to align personal principles with actions.
 It also delves into understanding the value of intelligence, managing meetings, and recognizing the power of long-term compounding in personal development.

+This was a conversation I had when I went to a mentor I trust and respect.
+I had asked a bunch of personal questions about my situation, and he had a bunch of responses -- they are more tailored for my specific situation, but have some nuggets that might inform thinking about things adjacent to conviction.

 - Humility
   - If you don't have your own beliefs, and are always being humble to those above you, then it means you can't believe anything.
   - One framing is that if you defend my logic, then suddenly it's arrogance? -> This isn't sustainable, since then you can't first principles think anymore.